-Finnhamn is one of the most varied and highly visited islands in the archipelago.
-Just about anything you can want from a visit to the archipelago is here: hostel, tourist cabins, camp-site, guest harbour, jetty, sauna, swimming, café and inn with rooftop bar, musical evenings and “the most beautiful view in the archipelago”.
+Finnhamn is one of the most diverse and popular islands in the archipelago.
+It has pretty much everything you could want; a hostel, holiday village, campsite, guest harbour, steamboat jetty, sauna, swimming facilities, café and a restaurant with a roof bar, music evenings and “the most beautiful view in the archipelago”.